bobharner/tapestry5-hotel-booking/README.md

-# Tapestry 5 demonstration application - Hotel Booking
+# Apache Tapestry: Hotel Booking Simulation

-This is the source code to the "Hotel Booking" Tapestry demo app, currently running at:
+This is the source code to the "Hotel Booking" Tapestry demo app, currently running with Tapestry 5.4 at:

 	http://tapestry.zones.apache.org:8180/tapestry5-hotel-booking